West Virginia vs. Maryland: Odds, spread, over/under - NCAA Tournament First Round

 West Virginia vs. Maryland: Odds, spread, over/under and other Vegas lines - NCAA Tournament First Round

-A first-round NCAA Tournament matchup will see the No. 9-seed West Virginia Mountaineers (19-14) take the court against the No. 8 seed Maryland Terrapins (21-12) on Thursday at Legacy Arena at BJCC.
-The matchup begins at 12:15 PM, on CBS.
+The No. 9 seed West Virginia Mountaineers (19-14) will try to defeat the No. 8 seed Maryland Terrapins (21-12) in the opening round of the NCAA Tournament on Thursday at Legacy Arena at BJCC.
+This contest tips off at 12:15 PM.

-Find odds, spreads, over/unders and more from multiple sportsbooks in this article for the West Virginia vs. Maryland matchup.
+You will take a look at odds, spreads, over/unders and more across multiple sportsbooks for the West Virginia vs. Maryland matchup in this article.

 West Virginia vs. Maryland Game Info